 1] Restart the computer

-At times, simply restarting your system can resolve the problem in the discussion.
+At times, simply restarting your system can resolve the issue discussed.
 It could be an issue with the session and rebooting the system can be helpful.

 2] Reset OneDrive

-A lot of users have confirmed that resetting Microsoft OneDrive resolves the mentioned issue.
+Many users have confirmed that resetting Microsoft OneDrive resolves the issue.
 However, the command line to reset Microsoft OneDrive can be different for different systems.
 The procedure to reset Windows is as follows:

 Press Win+R to open the Run window and then type the following command in the Run field.